 The number of people affected by acute food insecurity climbed from 700,000 in February 2016 to 3.4 million in July 2017.
 Drought was declared a national disaster in February 2017.
 Most of the affected people are in arid and semi-arid lands, with conditions worst in Kilifi, Lamu, Marsabit, Tana River, and Turkana counties.
 The drought has deteriorated livestock conditions, water supplies, reduced harvests, and has caused conflict over resources.

-Kenya also hosts a large some one of the largest refugee populations in the world, just above 500,000, including over 300,000 from Somalia.
+Kenya also hosts one of the largest refugee populations in the world, at just above 500,000, including over 300,000 from Somalia.

 INFORM measures Kenya’s risk of humanitarian crisis and disaster to be high, at 5.9/10. ?